Opiates, Opioids, Crack!

 With all of the media coverage on the opioid epidemic we wanted to discuss why it was considered an epidemic and how it’s being treated differently than the crack epidemic in the 80s.
 We also talk about safe drug use, drug interactions, and overdosing.

-SOME of the problems contributing to opiate related deaths are:
+SOME of the problems contributing to opiate-related deaths are:

 - Drug interactions.
 Mixing opiates with other drugs such as alcohol and benzos (Xanax, Valium, etc…)

 - Acetaminophen (Tylenol).
 Vicodin and Percocet both contain Tylenol as an ingredient.
 You should only take up to 1,000mg of Tylenol per one dose, and 4,000mg per day.
-Both of which can be easily exceeded by opiate users, leading to liver damage/failure.
+Both of these can be easily exceeded by opiate users, leading to liver damage/failure.

 - Fentanyl.
 With the Darknet Markets being a popular place to mail order drugs there a lot of look-a-like prescription pills that are actually pressed with Fentanyl which is 50-100 times stronger than morphine.
 Fentanyl is being passed off as Xanax, Percocet, Vicodin, Molly, and other popular drugs.
 Dealers are also stretching heroine by mixing in Fentanyl leading to overdoses of all of these drugs.